AhmadovS/csc488/A4/TEMPLATE.md

 Boolean constants are defined in `Machine.java`
 Text constants are pushed onto the stack as needed in reverse order.

-Since all values of the above each take a full word (16 bits), we don’t have alignment problems.
+Since all values of the above each take a full word (16 bits), we don???t have alignment problems.

 # 2. Expressions